openharmony/arkcompiler_runtime_core/static_core/plugins/ets/doc/spec/17_experimental.rst

       class A {
           foo () { console.log ("Method A.foo is called") }
       }
       function A.foo () { console.log ("Extension A.foo is called") }
       let a = new A
       a.foo() // Method is called, `Method A.foo is called` to be printed out

-There is precedence between methods and extension functions which can be expressed as the formula below
+The precedence between methods and *extension functions* can be expressed by the formula below:

   derived type instance method < base type instance method < derived type extension function < base type type extension function

-In other words the standard object-oriented semantics has higher priority over type extension functions.
+In other words, the priority of standard object-oriented semantics is higher than that of type extension functions.

 .. code-block:: typescript
    :linenos: